hamzasclone2/UDKFrontend/README.md

 npm install --save react-navigation
 ```
 After you've done that, open the expo project and run it on either ios directly or on android after opening the android studio simulator.

+The app is reading atricles form API server.
+The server's IP address and port configuration are in api.js file (in case of server change, the configuration needs to be changed)